declan-whitty/2024-JUL-portfolio/README.md

 </footer>
 ```

+Note: Header and Footer components have been made responsive depending on screen size.

 ## Pages

 ### Home
 Home is the starting page of the website which consists of a cover image and some detail of the company.

 ### Services
 services page shows different services provided by the comapany such as web development.
+This page shows three services.